Alejandro Garces Camp Tomahawk Park

 About the Location

-The park's trails have been expanded and improved over the years with assistance from various organizations, including the Mayor's Council on Fitness and Well-Being, the Jacksonville Track Club, and numerous Eagle Scouts.
+The park's trail network has come a long way over the years, thanks to community efforts from the Mayor's Council on Fitness and Well-Being, the Jacksonville Track Club, and numerous dedicated Eagle Scouts.

 All Features & Facilities